-As one concrete initiative, Eisai introduced the ABAC due diligence system that uses a web-based system for receiving responses to a globally common questionnaire on the possibility of bribery and corruption that is sent out beforehand to companies with which we plan to newly undertake transactions.
+As one concrete initiative, Eisai introduced the ABAC due diligence system that uses a webbased system for receiving responses to a globally common questionnaire on the possibility of bribery and corruption that is sent out beforehand to companies with which we plan to newly undertake transactions.
 By using this system, we have already achieved certain results in reducing risk associated with new business transactions.
-Under the concept of a risk-based approach, this system has been implemented and is operating in the Americas region that includes Mexico, Brazil and Canada; the EMEA region that encompasses Russia and Eastern Europe; as well as the Asia region which includes China and India.
+Based on the thinking of a risk-based approach, this system is being operated in the Americas region that includes Mexico, Brazil and Canada; the EMEA region that encompasses Russia and Eastern Europe; China, India, and countries in Asia.

 Additionally, Eisai is moving ahead with the advanced introduction of a system at overseas subsidiaries that detects signs of potential fraud by monitoring accounting and financial data.